At-Large Position 1

 With a degree in civil engineering from the University of New York at Buffalo, Stephen's first job in Texas was working as a civilian with the U.S. Army Corps of Engineers in Galveston.
 It was with the Corps working with residents whose homes had been flooded that Stephen discovered what has become his lifelong interest in storm water management and flooding issues.
 Striving to reduce flooding risks in Houston, in 2010 Stephen led the charge to pass the Renew Houston initiative, now the ReBuild Houston Program, a pay-as-you-go program to improve Houston’s street and drainage infrastructure.

-Stephen has served as chair and longtime board member of the Memorial Park Conservancy, a nonprofit organization dedicated to preserving the natural habitat and historical significance of Memorial Park.
-He is also a board member for Marathon Kids, an organization which helps educate and motivate children to lead active lifestyles and Family Services of Greater Houston, an organization that provides counseling services to families and individuals.
-In addition to these great organizations, Stephen serves as an advisory board member for Trees for Houston, a nonprofit that seeks to protect woodlands and plant trees around the city.
+Stephen has served as chair and longtime board member of the Memorial Park Conservancy, a nonprofit dedicated to preserving the natural habitat and historical significance of Memorial Park.
+He is also a board member of Marathon Kids, an organization focused on educating and motivating children to lead active lifestyles, and Family Services of Greater Houston, a nonprofit providing family counseling and case management services to those in need.
+In addition, he serves as an advisory board member for Trees for Houston, a group dedicated to protecting woodlands and planting trees around the city.

 Stephen is an avid runner, competing in over 30 marathons and seven Ironman Triathlons.
 He and his wife, Debbie, have been married 39 years and have raised two sons in Houston, Stephen and Christopher.They are now proud grandparents of two granddaughters, Eliana and Gia.